Outdoor Fun

 Explore a historic home in Galveston, like the Moody Mansion.
 Photo Credit: Galveston Island CVB

-Located at 1402 Broadway Avenue J. Open from 10 a.m. to 5 p.m. except major holidays.
-Adult admission is $15 and youth from 6 to 18 are $10 and kids 5 and under are free.
+Located at 2618 Broadway Avenue J. Open daily from 10 a.m. to 5 p.m., except for major holidays.
+Adult admission is $15, youth from 6 to 17 are $7 and kids 5 and under are free.

-Since 1976 Shrimp N Stuff been frying up fish and shrim.
-It’s a locals hang-out off the Seawall.
+Since 1976, Shrimp N Stuff has been frying up fish and shrimp.
+It’s a local hang-out off the Seawall, however there are two additional locations in Galveston.

 Bryan Museum in Galveston